frimyutama/mcdonalds-financial-analysis-2002-2022/README.md

 5).
 Dividend Analysis
  - What is the average Dividend Yield over the last 5 years?
- - How has the Dividend Yield changed year-over-year?
+ - How has the Dividend Yield changed y-o-y?

 6).
 Operating Margin Analysis
  - What is the Operating Margin for each year?